pflanze/functional-perl/docs/intro.md

 All functional-perl data structures come with a predicate function, `is_strictlist` in this case, that returns true iff the argument is what the predicate name stands for.
-You might be thinking that `$VAR1->isa("FP::StrictList")` would be all that's required, but then to avoid failing on non-objects you'd really need `UNIVERSAL::isa($VAR1, "FP::StrictList")`, or since that returns true for strings you'd *really* need `ref ($VAR1) and UNIVERSAL::isa($VAR1, "FP::StrictList")` (or, since the "0" package would give false in the first check, `length ref ($VAR1) and UNIVERSAL::isa($VAR1, "FP::StrictList")`).
-Also, while that latter check would be right for strictlists, a similar test would not be right for `FP::List` lists if you want to know whether they are *proper* lists (i.e. precluding the `cons 2, 3` case from above): for that you need to walk the list.
-The `is_list` function from `FP::List` does that.
+This is easier and (in this case) more efficient than `use Safe::Isa; $VAR1->$_isa("FP::StrictList")`.

+Also, for some types, the predicate may do more than just type
+checking: `is_list` from `FP::List` not only checks the type, but also if the list is a proper list (for example returning false for the `cons 2, 3` case from above).
+(XXX: rename to `is_proper_list`?)
 Also, the predicates are forcing evaluation of their argument if it's a promise (we'll come to lazy evaluation soon.)
 That's why functional-perl data structures come with predicate functions.

 The advantages of the strictlists are that `is_strictlist` only needs to check the first cell to know that it's a proper list.
 Also, each cell carries the length of the list, thus `length` is O(1) as well, unlike in the `FP::List` case where determining the length involves walking the whole list.
-Usually those points don't matter, but sometimes they do.
 The disadvantage of strictlists is that they can't be evaluated lazily, a topic we'll look into in the next section.

 ## Lazy evaluation